bitslip6/rpi-gpu-hub75-matrix/readme.md

 # NOTE: you cannot compile for multiple boards. pin configuration is defined at compile time
 # compile with supports for hzeller's 3 port board (default):
 make DEF="-DHZELLER=1"
-# OR compile with support for ada fruit hub75 hat:
+# OR compile with support for Adafruit HUB75 HAT:
 make DEF="-DADA_HAT=1"
-# OR edit include/rpihub75.h and edit teh #define for pin mapping if using a different board or pin configuration
+# OR edit include/rpihub75.h and edit the #define for pin mapping if using a different board or pin configuration

 # install the library in /usr/local
 sudo make install

 # compile the example program
-gcc -Wall -O3 -mtune=native -lrpihub75_gpu example.c -o example
+gcc -Wall -O3 -mtune=native example.c -o example -lrpihub75_gpu
 # or use the makefile
 make example